gh1mau/pqc_migration/README.md

 # 🛡️ PQC Migration Readiness Toolkit (Unofficial)

 A practical and research-friendly toolkit built to help teams prepare for Post-Quantum Cryptography (PQC) migration.
-The main goal of this project is to give you clear visibility of your cryptographic landscape — what algorithms you are using, where they live, and how ready they are for future PQC requirements.
+The main goal of this project is to give you clear visibility of your cryptographic landscape.
+What algorithms you are using, where they live, and how ready they are for future PQC requirements.

 This toolkit was inspired by ideas and discussions from the
-**“Bengkel Migrasi Post-Quantum Cryptography (PQC) Tahun 2025 Siri 10”**
-organized by **NACSA** and **PTPKM**.
+**“Bengkel Migrasi Post-Quantum Cryptography (PQC) Tahun 2025 Siri 10”** organized by **NACSA** and **PTPKM(Pusat Teknologi dan Pengurusan Kriptologi Malaysia)**.

 This project is **not official**, **not endorsed**, and **not affiliated** with these organizations.